Dimensions of Experience. Introduction to Meditation

 Professor

-Juan Manuel Cincunegui holds a BA and PhD in Philosophy from the Universitat Ramon Llull and a PhD in Citizenship and Human Rights from the Universitat de Barcelona.
-He is currently working on a third doctorate in Sociology at the Faculty of Economics and Business Studies at the Universitat de Barcelona.
+Juan Manuel Cincunegui holds a BA and PhD in Philosophy, from Ramon Llull University (2010), a PhD in Citizenship and Human Rights, from the University of Barcelona (2018), and a PhD in Sociology, from the University of Barcelona (2023).

 Personal website: http://www.juanmanuelcincunegui.com/